 The PASS4Soccer 2019 Tour Group

-A male player, from the 2019 Tour, said: "There's no negatives to coming, there's only positive aspects to take from it.
-If anyone does want to come to America to get a scholarship, then the Tour is the best thing because it allows you to manage your expectations and see where you fit in."
+“There’s no negatives to coming, there’s only positive aspects to take from it.
+If anyone does want to come to America to get a scholarship, then the Tour is the best thing.
+It allows you to manage your expectations and see where you fit in.”

 He continued: “It was better than I expected.
 I feel like the football aspect was good, seeing the standard of Division One compared to NAIA and trying to find your level, where you’ll fit in.”